About The North Bay International Studies Project (NBISP)

 Our educators work with you to create professional development opportunities based on your needs.
 We strive to offer teacher-driven, sustainable professional development and we are available to support grant writing as well.
 Our strength as a program comes from our ability to listen, combine multiple strategies, and promote best practices.
 To inquire about how we can assist you with needs-based professional development, please contact us: firstname.lastname@example.org.
 To visit examples of our lesson plans, visit our resources page.

-- Develop teachers’ academic content knowledge and strengthens instructional skills;
+- Develop teachers’ academic content knowledge and strengthen instructional skills;

 - Examine the complexity of historical and contemporary issues from a range of discipline perspectives.